indieweb/indiewebify-me/README.md

 1. Point your web server at `indiewebify-me/web/`.
 	* The included .htaccess should route apache requests correctly.
 For other servers file an issue or send us a pull request

+All of the interesting stuff is in `/web/index.php` — or at least is until that gets too big and needs moving.